Syzygianinfern0/ML-Tutorial/README.md

 ## Welcome

 Well, this is a tutorial series that will be covering all concepts discussed by Andrew NG in his course but in *Python* rather than the somewhat outdated and pretty-mcuh-no-one-uses-it-anyways-practically Octave/Matlab.

+You can check out the lectures provided in the Course [at my Git](https://github.com/Syzygianinfern0/ML-Coursera-Lectures)

 ## Prerequisites